Business

 Sherwood News

-In response, a Pepsi spokesperson told Daily Mail that they will be "focused on building the Pepsi brand, which includes options like Zero Sugar and flavor innovations like Wild Cherry," noting that the Pepsi brand remains the overall No. 2 soda when taking into account the many variations of the beverage.
+In response, a Pepsi spokesperson told Daily Mail that the company will be “focused on building the Pepsi brand, which includes options like Zero Sugar and flavor innovations like Wild Cherry,” noting that the Pepsi brand remains the overall No. 2 soda when taking into account the many variations of the beverage.

 Snack attack

-Earlier this year, the New York Times reported that PepsiCo would be moving to “offer smaller portions, as well as snacks made with lower sodium and fat and fewer artificial ingredients.”
+Earlier this year, The New York Times reported that PepsiCo would be moving to “offer smaller portions, as well as snacks made with lower sodium and fat and fewer artificial ingredients.”

 That could help, but Elliott Management thinks there are even easier fixes for PepsiCo, with the hedge fund urging the consumer giant to ditch its complex list of products and get back to focusing on its core brands.
-Per Elliott, Pepsi’s beverage business has a whopping 780 individual products (SKUs), 70% more than Coca-Cola, but it sells 15% less overall despite that huge portfolio.
+Per Elliott, Pepsi’s beverage business has a whopping 780 individual products, 70% more than Coca-Cola, but it sells 15% less overall despite that huge portfolio.

 More Business